fywalter/fywalter.github.io/_pages/about.md

 *Email:* [firstname].fei@uci.edu

 ## Recent News
+* 2025 - Our nudging paper is selected for oral and Panel presentation at ACL 2025 (25/3000+)!
 * 2025 - Started an intership @ Amazon Rufus
 * 2025 - One paper accepted to ACL 2025
 * 2024 - Check our new preprint on inference-time alignment! [[website]](https://fywalter.github.io/nudging/)